Review: First Ascent Nueva Shirt

 Features

-I was pleasantly surprised by the little patch of microfibre cloth stitched onto the inside of the shirt edge, specifically designed for wiping your spectacles or sunglasses.
-If you’ve ever tried wiping your glasses with tech fabric, you’ll know how useless it is.
+I was pleasantly surprised by the little patch of microfibre cloth stitched onto the inside edge of the shirt — designed for wiping spectacles or sunglasses.
+If you’ve ever tried cleaning your lenses with tech fabric, you’ll know how useless it is, so this detail is gold.

-As amazing as this shirt is, it isn’t without some quirks.
-The collar has an extendable flap, for extra sun protection.
-However, the extension’s corners are stitched down, which keep forcing it flat, rendering it useless.
-The other element I found unusual was how the little fabric tab that is used to secure the sleeve when rolled up, has a button stitched onto the tab itself, as opposed to the sleeve, as is usually done.
-This requires extra fabric and makes for a slightly more awkward attachment method.
+As amazing as this shirt is, it isn’t without quirks.
+The collar has an extendable flap for extra sun protection, but the stitched-down corners force it flat, rendering it useless.
+The sleeve tabs for rolling up are also reversed — the button is on the tab, not the sleeve — which makes for a slightly awkward attachment method.

-These are absolute minors and should not dissuade anyone from getting the Nueva, but it seemed quite out of character with an otherwise amazing shirt.
+These are absolute minor details and shouldn’t dissuade anyone from getting the Nueva — they just stand out in an otherwise flawless design.

 Conclusion

-If you’re looking for a super comfortable, breathable, long sleeve shirt that you can wear multiple days in a row, in varying weather conditions, look no further.
+If you’re looking for a super comfortable, breathable long-sleeve shirt that you can wear for multiple days in varying weather conditions, look no further.

-This shirt was provided for review purposes by First Ascent and be purchased from their website.
+This shirt was provided for review purposes by First Ascent and can be purchased from their website.